-1. What makes a marriage retreat non religious?
+1. What makes a marriage retreat secular?

-2. Are all secular, non religious marriage retreats the same?
+2. Are all marriage retreats the same?

 A group experience like The Art and Science of Love by the Gottman Institute invites groups of couples into an organized educational experience that has a science-based approach.

 In contrast, individuals with or without clinical or psychological training may work with couples for several hours or several days in a one-to-one setting.
 It surprises many people to learn that while words like "therapy" or "counseling" are often regulated terms that can only be used by licensed professionals, many people offer "couples retreats" or "marriage retreats" without any clinical or counseling experience at all!
-This can be particularly true of religious or ordained leaders who are free to offer pastoral counseling to those requesting it.
+This can be particularly true of lay counselors or ordained leaders who are free to offer pastoral counseling to those requesting it.

 5. Does "ecumenical" mean it won't require prayer?